 We are developing a web-based version of Merlin that will not require a smartphone.
 It’s not quite ready for prime time yet.

-Bird Packs were introduced in Merlin Bird ID 1.1, and allow you to download a subset of all the content just for your region of interest.
+Bird Packs were introduced in Merlin in August 2016, and allow you to download the content just for your region of interest.
 This takes up a lot less storage on your device, and lets you choose what birds are loaded on the phone.
 Merlin will tag the best pack for your current location as Nearby.

 From the Bird Pack list, you can delete a Bird Pack by tapping on the description, and then selecting the Delete button.